Hit-Girl (comic book): Mindy McCready / Hit-Girl

-Critical reception
+Reception

 Hit-Girl was well-received for its complex stories that deal with difficult subjects, something which reflected by the mature art style of every arc bar Hit-Girl In Hollywood, the first arc of Season Two of the series.
 Hit-Girl was called "visually stunning" by Darryll Robson of MonkeysFightingRobots.

+In other media

+In January 2019, Kevin Smith expressed interest in Hit-Girl in Hollywood receiving a film adaptation, with "a woman [being] in charge" of production.